codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 **values.yaml validation**
-Before initiating the installation, Codefresh automatically validates the `values.yaml` file, and if the supplied values are incorrect,terminates the installation.
-For troubleshooting details, see the [Job has reached the specified backoff limit error during Helm installation]({{site.baseurl}}/docs/kb/articles/runtime-issues/#job-has-reached-the-specified-backoff-limit-error-during-helm-installation).
+Before initiating the installation, Codefresh automatically validates the `values.yaml` file.
+If the supplied values are incorrect,Codefresh terminates the installation.
+For troubleshooting details, see [Job has reached the specified backoff limit error during Helm installation]({{site.baseurl}}/docs/kb/articles/runtime-issues/#job-has-reached-the-specified-backoff-limit-error-during-helm-installation).

 <br><br>